How to Document a Task

 Adding it to the Task Library

 That's it.
-Now, let's see you create your own guide.
+Now, let's see you create your first guide.

 The documented task must meet the following criteria: